What Is a Tooth Abscess?

-- Poor Dental Habits — If you don’t brush and floss every day (preferably twice or more a day), this can significantly increase your risk of dental and oral complications like gum disease, tooth abscesses and cavities.
+- Poor Dental Habits — If you don’t brush or floss every day (preferably twice or more a day), this can significantly increase your risk of further dental and oral complications like gum disease, tooth abscesses and tooth decay.

 - A High-Sugar Diet — Too much sugar is bad for your body and is especially hard on your teeth.
 Sodas, sweets and other foods high in sugar content can cause cavities, which can very quickly turn into infections or tooth abscesses.